-- First car set through new flow line achieved a 17% improvement in labour costs
+- The first car set through new flow line achieved a 17% improvement in labour costs

 - Improved performance has seen a significant and rapid increase in customer satisfaction and team morale

-- Contractor has increased ability to identify and justify claims for out of scope work
+- The contractor gained increased ability to identify and justify claims for out of scope work